zbuc/rust_tower_defense/devlog/day2.md

 Split code into separate modules.
 Pretty sure the structs and functions right now will all be useless for the final product, but you gotta start somewhere.

+Got JSON map loading working.
+The way import visibility works in Rust is difficult to get my head around as a beginner.